 A closeup showing a knife cutting out the hull/stem of a strawberry

-In addition to strawberries and cream, they serve an array of delicious and gourmet food that you can enjoy at home.
-Try my elegant Tea Sandwiches along with Classic English Scones for an afternoon tea feast that is classically British.
+Want to bring the courtside experience to your own backyard?
+In addition to strawberries and cream, you can whip up an array of classic British treats.
+Try my elegant Tea Sandwiches along with Classic English Scones for the ultimate afternoon tea feast.

 Bowls of strawberries and fresh cream with a closeup